dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

 * **Radio** buttons are a type of input.
 * Each of your radio buttons can be nested within its own `label` element.
 By wrapping an input element inside of a label element it will automatically associate the radio button input with the label element surrounding it.
-* All related radio buttons should have the same name attribute to create a radio button group.
+* All related radio buttons should have the same `name` attribute to create a radio button group.
 By creating a radio group, selecting any single radio button will automatically deselect the other buttons within the same group ensuring only one answer is provided by the user.
 * It is considered best practice to set a `for` attribute on the label element, with a value that matches the value of the `id` attribute of the *input* element.
 This allows assistive technologies to create a linked relationship between the label and the related input element.
+* When a form gets **submitted**, the data is sent to the server and includes entries for the options selected.
+Inputs of type radio and checkbox report their values from the `value` attribute.
+If values is empty then its default value is `on` (which is not useful, and the value should always be specified)

 <br>